 This option is designed for students interested in the research, management and conservation of wildlife and the ecosystems that support it.
 This option provides considerable flexibility when designing a degree program and allows students to focus on both conservation and management terrestrial and aquatic ecosystems.
 Job opportunities are available with state and federal agencies; private land management individuals and companies; state, national and international organizations; environmental consulting firms; and various private enterprises.
 Emphasis areas in this option include:

-Wildlife Ecology Emphasis: The wildlife ecology emphasis is for students interested in understanding and managing terrestrial habitats and animals , including game, non-game, and endangered species.
+Wildlife Ecology Emphasis: The wildlife ecology emphasis is for students interested in understanding and managing terrestrial habitats and animals, including game, non-game, and endangered species.
 The ability to be professionally certified is becoming increasingly important for employment.
-Courses taken in this emphasis meet course certification requirements of The Wildlife Society.
+Courses taken in this emphasis can meet course requirements to be certified as an Associate Wildlife Biologist.
+Emphasis Flow Chart: Wildlife Ecology

-Wildlife & Fisheries Management Emphasis: This emphasis is for students interested in understanding and managing both aquatic and terrestrial habitats.
-Courses taken meet course certification requirements of both the American Fisheries Society and The Wildlife Society.
+Wildlife & Fisheries Management Emphasis: The wildlife and fisheries management emphasis is for students interested in understanding and managing both aquatic and terrestrial habitats.
+Courses taken in this emphasis can meet course certification requirements of both the American Fisheries Society and The Wildlife Society.
+Emphasis Flow Chart: Wildlife & Fisheries Management

-Conservation Biology Emphasis: This emphasis is for students interested in conservation of the earth’s biodiversity.
+Conservation Biology Emphasis: The conservation biology emphasis is for students interested in conservation of the earth’s biodiversity.
 This emphasis allows the student to focus on various ecological environments and socio-economic aspects including urban and/or wetland conservation.
+Emphasis Flow Chart: Conservation Biology

 For students interested in biological diversity and the ecological processes and population interactions that sustain it, courses in this option are designed to provide a strong foundation in basic and applied organismal biology that will prepare students for graduate studies as well as careers within governmental and nongovernmental agencies and environmental firms dealing with biological conservation.